sthomasmcclane/SDroid/README.md

 * The Player stats (Health and resource counts) do not really stand out against the map.
 * Redrawing the map is flickery and feels janky.
 It works but it doesn't look too good.
 * ESDF vs WASD.
 I prefer ESDF (so that's how the game is coded).
 Others will likely prefer WASD.
-It is what it is.
+* Fauna being referred to as 'Enemy' in combat logs.
+I'd prefer they be referred by species.